-#3 Updated by Francisco Del Roio 7 months ago
+#3 Updated by Francisco Del Roio over 2 years ago

 I've found that the problem is on retrieve function when checking if the decrypted value is an str, and that condition never occurs because all strings returned at this moment are always bytes arrays or anithing other.